 Impatiens are the most popular bedding plants in the country.
-Gardeners are wowed by its easy care and vibrant colors in the shade garden.
+Gardeners are wowed by their easy care and vibrant colors in the shade garden.
 You can find modern impatiens cultivars in colors right out of the crayon box, including red, salmon, orange, salmon, pink, purple, white and lavender.
 The one hue you don’t want see is an impatiens turning yellow.

 My Impatiens Have Yellow Leaves